Hire in Taiwan

 Meal allowances can be provided for up to a maximum of TWD 2,400 per month.
 This type of allowance is exempt from individual income tax.

 Group insurance, within TWD 2,000 per employee (and non-taxable income to employee) can be fully deducted as operating expenses.
-Other allowances are subject to PIT.
-Housing and travel allowances are also common.

 Approximately 18.4% of base salary covers National Health Insurance (NHI), labor insurance, employment insurance and labor pension.